rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

   This way, as you switch photos, adjusting a controller will not cause undesirable changes

-- Setting a profile folder (Settings>Set profile folder) will allow you to use buttons to switch between profiles.
+- Setting a profile folder (Settings→Set profile folder) will allow you to use buttons to switch between profiles.

 - After setting a profile folder, adding new profiles to this folder will require